Noise Levels in Williamson Road, Roanoke, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,072 Williamson Road residents, or 61.7%, live above that level.
 By land area, 67.8% of Williamson Road is above 55 dBA.

 Average noise levels for Williamson Road residents, grouped by direction from the center of Williamson Road.
-Southern Williamson Road carries the highest population-weighted average; Northern Williamson Road carries the lowest.
-Just 47% of residents in Northern Williamson Road live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Southern Williamson Road.
+The highest population-weighted average is in northwestern Williamson Road; the lowest is in northeastern Williamson Road, where just 59% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Williamson Road